 The pattern of an immune response to Lyme infection has been well characterized.
 Patients with early, mid, or late-stage infection exhibit rather typical patterns of serologic findings.
 The Lyme antibody capture EIA, when combined with immunoblotting, provides detailed characterization of a patient’s serologic response, assisting the clinician in detecting infection and staging Lyme disease.

-Imugen freezes and archives positive specimens for at least five years.
+The Imugen laboratory freezes and archives positive specimens for one year.
 The acute specimen is retrieved, thawed and re-tested on the same test run as the follow-up specimen.
 Concurrent specimen analysis can determine if the specific antibody titer is increasing or decreasing.